How to Write About Environmental Solutions: B2 First & C1 Advanced Essay Guide

 Implement policies

-To implement policies means to officially introduce and apply new rules or plans.
+To officially introduce and apply new rules or plans.

 Enforce regulations

-To enforce regulations means to make sure laws are followed.
+To make sure laws and rules are obeyed.

 Promote renewable energy

-To promote renewable energy means to support energy from sustainable sources like wind, solar, or hydro power.
+To support energy from sustainable sources such as wind, solar, or hydro power.

 Invest in sustainable infrastructure